-September is here which means it is time for fall activities like apple and pumpkin picking.
 If you live in or are visiting Chicago this fall and googled “apple picking near me” you are in the right place.
-There are several apple orchards located close to the city for those that want to enjoy fun fall activities like picking apples.
-If you are looking for fun day trips from Chicago this fall, keep reading for a list of the best apple picking near Chicago.
+There are several apple orchards located close to the city for those that want to enjoy fun fall activities like picking apples and drinking apple cider.
+Here are the best apple picking near Chicago.

 Apple Picking Near Chicago